-benchmarks

-are indexes to

-measure

-whether the financial product

-attains the environmental or social characteristics that they
+are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-promote.

-More product-specific information can be found on the website: http://am.vontobel.com/view/BGA#documents, under "Sustainability Related Disclosures".
+http://am.vontobel.com/view/BGA#documents, under "Sustainability Related Disclosures".

 Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective. provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.